-Effective ART reduces transmission of HIV.
+As noted above, effective ART reduces transmission of HIV.
 The most dramatic and well-established example of this effect is the use of ART in pregnant women to prevent perinatal transmission of HIV.
-Effective suppression of HIV replication, as reflected in plasma HIV RNA, is a key determinant in reducing perinatal transmission.
-In the setting of ART initiation before 28 weeks' gestation and an HIV RNA level <50 copies/mL near delivery, use of combination ART during pregnancy has reduced the rate of perinatal transmission of HIV from approximately 20% to 30% to 0.1% to 0.5%.
-Thus, use of combination ART drug regimens is recommended for all HIV-infected pregnant women (AI).
-Following delivery, in the absence of breastfeeding, considerations regarding continuation of the ARV regimen for maternal therapeutic indications are the same as those regarding ART for other non-pregnant individuals.
-For detailed recommendations, see the Perinatal Guidelines.
+Effective suppression of HIV replication is a key determinant in reducing perinatal transmission.
+In the setting of maternal viral load suppressed to <50 copies/mL near delivery, use of combination ART during pregnancy has reduced the rate of perinatal transmission of HIV from approximately 20% to 30% to 0.1% to 0.5%.
+ART is thus recommended for all HIV-infected pregnant women, for both maternal health and for prevention of HIV transmission to the newborn.
+In ART-naive pregnant women ART should be initiated as soon as possible, with the goal of suppressing plasma viremia throughout pregnancy (see Perinatal Guidelines).